sitwithariadne/website/src/a-friend.md

 these things are found is your friend.

 If you want to have a friend,
-you should keep company with such a person.”
+you should keep company with such a person.
 ```

 AN [7.36](https://suttacentral.net/an7.36/en/sujato?lang=en&layout=plain) - A Friend (1st)